lunfardo314/proxima/docs/proxi.md

 ## CLI wallet program `proxi`

 `proxi` is a small CLI program with basic tools for Proxima.
+Please, do not expect perfect UX :)

 The program can be compiled by typing `go install` in the `<root>/proxi` directory of the Proxima source.

 Commands `proxi -h`, `proxi db -h`, `proxi node -h`, etc. will display help text.